jackpck/earning_transcript_agent/README.md

 - To build a container from the Docker image on Docker Desktop:
   - set host port to `8501`
   - in environment variable, set the value for `GOOGLE_API_KEY`
+- To run eval:
+  - **Langsmith** is used to trace and evaluate the agent.
+Since langchain/langgraph is the main tech stack, one only need to load the langsmith environment variables before running `evaluations/eval.py`.
+As long as the function `evaluate()` is called, tracing is triggered and results can be assessed from the langsmith web UI

+## Looking ahead for speedbumps
+- Langchain has relatively high latency due to abstraction.
+Therefore it is more suitable for prototyping rather than production
+- while using LLM API directly reduces latency compared with langchain `init_chat_model()`, tracer wrappers will be needed for tracing using Langsmith, and hence more refactoring to be done